pquentin/blog/content/2017-04-27_asyncio_ram.md

 One of the first hurdles that you can encounter when trying out asyncio is "asyncio eats all my memory!".
-Indeed, to keep you CPU busy, you're encouraged to launch a lot of coroutines simultaneously. coroutines don't use a lot of memory by themselves, but what you're doing inside them can use quite a lot of memory.
+Indeed, to keep you CPU busy, you're encouraged to launch a lot of coroutines simultaneously.
+Coroutines don't use a lot of memory by themselves, but what you're doing inside them can use quite a lot of memory.

 <img alt="Rail semaphore (CC BY 2.0, Dave-F at http://flickr.com/photos/92163630@N00/3060839)" src="{filename}/images/asyncio_ram_semaphore.jpg" style="float: left; max-width:100%; height:300px; padding: 0 1em 1em 0"/>